 By the way, I was lucky enough to be in Japan when this new issue of Monthly Afternoon came out!
 That’s why the images are photos this month, instead of digital screenshots.

 Jin’s found the perfect place for Akira to practice projecting his voice, and it’s an open stairwell at school with plenty of foot traffic.
 Acoustically, the location is ideal, and Jin does his best to break down how singing works.
 But Akira’s easily embarrassed, so they only get so far.

 Jin might be intrigued by Orihara’s statement, but it seems the rugby club also has their eyes set on him.
-Can the nascent Ensemble Club get to Orihara before they can?
+Can the nascent Chorus Club get to Orihara before they can?